esinecan/agentic-ai-browser/README.md

 # Agentic AI Browser

 Wouldn't you want your browser to be handle complex tasks on its own?
 Imagine the plagiarism possibilities.
 Well, imagine no more!
 Tomorrow is already here.
-Click the below image to see the "browser automator agent" in action:
+Click the video below to see the "browser automator agent" in action:

 [![Demo Video](https://i.ytimg.com/vi/NcPC3spq0vg/hqdefault.jpg)](https://youtu.be/NcPC3spq0vg)